 A large farm table sits on far end of the right side of the porch.
 I still can’t believe it, but I managed to score it for $15 at a yard sale.
 The chairs sitting around it actually belong to another farm table that sits on the other side of the porch.
 I’ll show you that one in a minute.
 But first, I want to show you a few things about this one.

 See that old writing on the side of the table?
 I sure wish I knew what it said.
 This table has to have an interesting story.
 I just don’t know what it is.
+A few of you suggested it looked like C B Radison, but so far I haven’t had any luck tracking down that name.
+I’ll keep digging.

 After cutting the foam down to size, I now have the perfect chair cushions for our farm table.